7 Most Effective Marketing Channels for Small Businesses

 Overview

 For small businesses with a physical presence, optimizing for local SEO and maintaining an up-to-date Google Business Profile is critical.
+It's your digital storefront, helping local customers find you when they're searching for products or services in your area.
+Think of it as your virtual address, phone number, and welcome mat all rolled into one.

 Benefits